Skip to main content

 Indian English

 I ‘am having’ knowledge of it now, an Indian will very likely tell you instead of the standard “I have”.
 Thus, I shall begin the NOTHING (III) from this subhead, in sha Allah.
-I hope you have found this one worth your reading.
+I hope you have found this one worth reading.

 Comments